lotrekagency/pywoo/README.rst

 Pywoo
 =======

-Pywoo is a Python 3 wrapper for WooCommerce’s API.
+Pywoo is a Python 3 wrapper for WooCommerce API.

 Installation
 ^^^^^^^^^^^^